Data-Science-Eurecat/HoNCAML/paper/README.md

 - For regression problems, the metric to be optimized is: *mean absolute error*.

 The benchmark is designed to take into account variability within a same framework when getting results.
-That is why not only several datasets are taken into account for the process, but for each of them there are several splits generated.
-Therefore, when obtaining results, both mean and variance of the metrics will be computed.
+That is why not only several random seeds are taken into account for the process, but for each of them cross validation is performed.
+Therefore, when obtaining results, both mean and variance of the metrics will be analyzed.

 ## Execution